amanking/amanking-ruhoh-blog/posts/3-conferences-in-3-days.md

 Through these conferences, I also got to experience the food and hospitality of three renowned hotels.
 I was impressed the most by Marriott, followed by Taj Vivanta, and finally Le Méridien.

-Not sure when I'll get to have such a whirlwind conference-attending experience again, but I will look forward to it!
+Not sure when I'll have such a whirlwind conference-attending experience again, but I will look forward to it!